-It’s been over two years since the UK voted to leave the EU.
-But beyond the exit date of 29 March 2019, little is known about the details of the Brexit agreement…
+It has been over three years since the UK voted to leave the EU, yet there are still little known details about the Brexit agreement…

-A recent EU exit impact study conducted by Efficio for a UK central government department indicated a potential 8 per cent increase in costs as a result of Brexit.
+Following the recent completion of an EU exit impact study by Efficio for a UK department within central government, the results indicated that there would be an 8 per cent rise in costs as a result of Brexit.

-Yet a poll of 800 business leaders carried out by the Institute of Directors has revealed that 49 per cent of businesses do “not anticipate drawing up nor implementing any contingency plans for Brexit”.
+A recent poll conducted with 800 business leaders by the Institute of Directors revealed that around 49% of businesses nationwide “do not anticipate drawing up nor implementing any contingency plans for Brexit”